The Two Giants of Business Software

 What You Get With Each

-• Google Drive — Cloud file storage (30GB to unlimited depending on plan)
+- Google Drive — Cloud file storage (pooled across your team — total storage depends on your plan)

 Microsoft 365 (Starting at $6/user/month)